ivobeerens-nl/blog/content/blog/2018/08/nakivo-backup-replication-v7-5-released/index.md

   - "backup"
   - "VMware"
 author: Ivo Beerens
+url: /2018/08/01/nakivo-backup-replication-v7-5-released/
 ---

+NAKIVO announced today that NAKIVO Backup & Replication v7.5 is out of beta and available.
+This new version includes the following new features:
 - **Support for VMware vSphere 6.7**: It's now officially compatible with the latest version of VMware vSphere.
 - **Cross-Platform Recovery**: With the Cross-Platform Recovery feature, users can export VM data from VMware and Hyper-V backups into VMDK, VHD, or VHDX format.
 The exported files can then be used for recovery across different hypervisors, cross-platform VM data migration, long-term archival, or sandbox testing.
 - **Advanced Bandwidth Throttling**: Allow you to set speed limits during data protection jobs to avoid network overload for example during business hours.